Hello Friends! My home is finally decorated for the holiday season, and I am so excited to share my cottage style Christmas home tour with you!

 On the wall above my peg rack, I decided to hang another vintage print that was my Grandfathers.
 I just love the beautiful blues and greens in this Santa print, it makes such a statement when you walk into the kitchen.

 Well that’s it, friends!
-I hope you enjoyed this cozy cottage style Christmas tour.
+I hope you enjoyed my cozy cottage style Christmas decorations!
+I can’t wait to have some visitors over to share all of the holiday cheer!
 If you’d like to see it all on video, head to my YouTube channel for the full tour!
 Thank you for joining me!